ShowYoungg/Python_Data_Cleaning_and_Analysis/README.md

 https://github.com/ShowYoungg/Python_Data_Cleaning_and_Analysis/blob/master/Assignment%203.py

 ## How to run
-Download the python file and the excel data file and run on jupiter notebook or any code editor of your choice or click here https://github.com/ShowYoungg/Python_Data_Cleaning_and_Analysis/blob/master/Assignment%203.ipynb
+Download the python file and the excel data file and run on jupiter notebook or any code editor of your choice or click here for the jupyter notebook https://github.com/ShowYoungg/Python_Data_Cleaning_and_Analysis/blob/master/Assignment%203.ipynb